kurrkabin/Cricket_Reduced_Settler/README.md

 # 🏏 Cricket Reduced Matches Tool

 **Cricket Reduced Matches Tool** is a specialized rules engine built in Python to dynamically evaluate betting market validity for cricket matches affected by overs reductions.
-This project adheres strictly to the official DraftKings (DK) Cricket House Rules and supports formats including **Test**, **ODI**, and **T20**.
+This project adheres strictly to the official DraftKings (DK) Cricket House Rules and supports formats including **ODI**, and **T20**.

 ---